NoelKocheril/Python101/Lesson 02/Lesson02.md

 Within a programming language syntax is the set of rules that defines how the combinations of symbols can be structured to create statements and/or expressions.
 In order to make sure both the programming language and the developer are able to create end product, they both must agree to the same set of rules in which the source code is written.
 However, it is to be noted that the programming language will take every instance of source code literally and just because the developer thinks something should interact a certain way does not necessarily mean that is what the source code will do.

-For example:

-When looking at the following code:
+For example, when looking at the following code:

 ```
 'a' + 1
 ```

 What does it mean to add a number to a letter?
 Should we interpret this as concatenating the two strings "a" and "1" together?
 Should this result in an error?
 Should 'a' be converted into a number?
-If so, what should the letter to equal to as a number?
+If so, what should the letter 'a' to equal to as a number?

-Note 1: Python is a dynamically typed language and issues like this will crop up very often which will only present itself at run time (when the code is executing).
+Note 1: Python is a dynamically typed language and issues like this will crop up very often which will only present itself at run time (when the code is executing), like when trying to add two varaibles together.

-Note 2: Python handles this situation by raising an TypeError exception.
+Note 2: Python handles this situation ("'a' + 1") by raising an TypeError exception.
 (We will get into the details of this at a later point in the course)

 ## Creating a Variable